gmazzap/Pentothal/README.md

 });
 ```

-One of the functions of this library is `isType()` that accepts a type and returns a predicate.
+One of the functions of this library is `isType()` that accepts a string representing a type
+and returns a predicate that can be used to check subjects against that typoe.

+Another of the functions of this library is `isNotEmpty()` that returns a predicate that verifies non-empty values.

 Another function is `combine()` that takes an arbitrary number of predicates and returns a predicate
-that return true when all the combined predicates return true.
+that returns `true` when all the combined predicates return true.

-Using these 2 functions the code above can be written like this:
+Using these 3 functions the code above can be written like this:

 ```php
 use Pentothal as P;